AdemCatamak/SellerManagement/ReadMe.md

 1- The user creates a record.
 (HttpTrigger)

 2- The message that a seller is created in the system is raised.
 (CosmosDbTrigger -> ServiceBus).
-(CosmosDbTrigger -> ServiceBus)

 3- An e-mail is sent to the seller about the rules and its approval is awaited.
 (ServiceBusTrigger -> DurableClient)